 Prices: €€€€ — €€€€

-The Captain recommends one tour in particular: food tour in Porto.
+If you still can’t get enough, you can also book a food tour and discover the culinary wonders of the city.
+The Captain recommends one tour in particular: food tour of Porto.
 A great opportunity to discover the tastiest specialties in the city!
 Enjoy!

 🎟️ Activities: museums, monuments, guided tours, boat tours, excursions… there’s plenty to do in Porto!
 To avoid wasting time in endless queues, especially during high season, the Captain strongly recommends that you opt for skip-the-line tickets and book your activities in advance.
 You can book all your tickets and tourist activities on GetYourGuide and Civitatis.